Lime scooter and car collide in Dunedin

 St John were first on the scene and reported the accident to police.

-On January 18 a female Lime scooter rider was critically injured after being struck by a truck/
+On January 18 a female Lime scooter rider was critically injured after being struck by a truck.

 The 26-year-old woman was heading south on Dundas St when she rode through a red light and into the path of the truck travelling along Cumberland St about 1.45am.